She dawdles in the department store, runs her thumb

 Teen Miss, audio, menswear, electrical goods.

-She’s shopped all over the store at different times.
+She’s shopped all over the store in her lifetime.

 Her first bra, from the counter near the knitting wool.